Remod-org/Photog/README.md

 If overlayPhotographerName is true, the Steam name of the photographer will be overlaid on the photo item and the frame.

+If overlayTimestamp is true, the date will be overlaid on the photo item and the frame.

+If overlayPosition is true, the position of the photographer will be overlaid on the photo item and the frame.

 ## TODO
   1. Provide more flexibility about how and when photos can be updated.
+  2. Allow for font color selection - maybe